decred/politeiagui/README.md

     `yarn && yarn start`

+    **Running v2 [redisgn]**

+    `yarn && yarn start-v2`

     **Mock APIs (WARNING: may be out of date)**

     To run politeiagui using mock APIs that do not communicate with `politeiawww` (useful for working on UI changes only), run the following command:

     `yarn && yarn uidev`

+**Troubleshooting:**
+ In case you find some kind of incompatibility between react versions when running `yarn start-v2`, link the react package from the main repository into pi-ui:

+- Go to the main repository which is using the pi-ui lib, access the react folder inside its node_modules:
+     - `cd /some/project/node_modules/react && yarn link`
+     - `cd /pi-ui && yarn link react`

 ## Production